openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/index.rst

 .. _fuel-plugin-6wind-virtual-accelerator:

-Guide to the 6WIND virtual accelerator plugin for Fuel 7.0
+Guide to the 6WIND Virtual Accelerator plugin for Fuel 7.0
 ==========================================================

 .. toctree::